jnshort/FlightDataML/README.md

 # Airplane Speed Predictor
 Author: Justin Short
 Course: CECS 457
+### Description
+This is a simple python program that uses a linear regression model to predict the speed of an airplane at a given altitude.
+The model is trained from the dataset available at https://www.kaggle.com/datasets/brianwarner/aircraft-data-from-nov-2022-through-dec-31-2022.

 ### Usage
-- from within directory of main.py file run "python3 main.py"
+- from within directory of main.py file run "python3 main.py <altitude>
-    - you will be prompted to provide an altitude
+    - altitude is in feet
+    - altitude must be a numeric value between 0 and 50000
+    - output is in miles per hour
+- example: "python3 main.py 35000"
+    - output: "Predicted speed at 35000.0 ft: 515.80 mph"

+### Dependencies
+- for main executable
+    - pandas
+    - scikit-learn
+- for notebooks
+    - pandas
+    - scikit-learn
+    - matplotlib
+    - seaborn
+    - numpy